Prince-Kumar-98/Used-Hundai-Price-Regression/README.md

 ## Table of Contents
 - **CSV File**: This folder contains a CSV data file containing data for analysis.
-- **Jupyter Notebook**: This folder contains files which contain all the Python coding done for analysis.
+- **Jupyter Notebook**: This folder contains files that contain all the Python coding done for analysis.
 - **Presentation**: This is a PowerPoint presentation file that contains all major insights and conclusions.
 - **Word File**: This folder contains a document that provides the CSV document link and procedure instructions.

+## PROJECTS ROADMAP